-Insurance
+8. Insurance

-(NSO) maintains a comprehensive insurance program that provides General Liability, Sports Accident and Directors and Officers Errors and Omissions coverage to the directors, officers, staff, members, volunteers and sponsors of (NSO).
+(NSO) maintains a comprehensive insurance program that provides General Liability, Accident and Directors and Officers Errors and Omissions coverage to the Directors, officers, staff, members, volunteers and sponsors of (NSO).
 Upon annual renewal of this policy, (NSO) consults with the insurance provider to determine if there are any emerging gaps, issues or deficiencies to be addressed through insurance renewal.
 Not all risks are insurable.
-However, as part of its commitment to risk management, (NSO) will take all reasonable steps to ensure that insurance coverage is available for those activities essential to the mission of (NSO) and that pose significant risks.
+However, as part of its commitment to risk management, (NSO) will take all reasonable steps to ensure that insurance coverage is available for those activities essential to the mission of (NSO).